Not-A-Builder/N-Queen-Solutions/README.md

 #### Raymond Hettingers permutations based solution.
 Drawback: One disadvantage with this solution is that we can't simply "skip" all the permutations that start with a certain prefix, after discovering that that prefix is incompatible.
 For example, it is easy to verify that no permutation of the form (1,2,...) could ever be a solution, but since we don't have control over the generation of the permutations, we can't just tell it to "skip" all the ones that start with (1,2) </br>

+### Added Solution-4
+For a quick and simple understanding of the use of recursion in the backtracking solution of the N-Queens problem.
+Drawback: Please note that the main aim of this code is just to demonstrate the use of recursive algorithms for backtracking.
+So there is only one board output for a given size of board. </br>

 </br>

 ### For visualisation of the solving of the N-Queens Problem, check out https://www.cs.usfca.edu/~galles/visualization/RecQueens.html